Archiving the Enterprise

 A multiplatform, unified messaging archival, e-discovery, and publishing platform, GWAVA allows organizations to manage complexity and mitigate risk.
 It equips businesses to readily comply with regulations such as HIPAA, the Dodd-Frank Act, Sarbanes-Oxley, and Finra.
 And it’s available at a price that won’t break the bank, at one of the lowest TCOs of all archiving solutions on the market.

 With GWAVA, businesses can create a central archive of all messaging formats, regardless of type or origin.
 Data is stored in an easily retrievable format, and can be catalogued with intuitive search and publishing tools.
 It’s also integrated with BES12, which provides comprehensive, multi-OS enterprise mobility management.

 One of the major challenges facing enterprises is an increasingly mobile workforce that communicates via unsecure, unmanaged channels.
-By pairing BBM Protected with GWAVA, this becomes a non-issue, and administrators are equipped with a secure, intuitive means of keeping employee messages secure and compliant.
+By pairing BBM Enterprise (formerly known as BBM Protected) with GWAVA, this becomes a non-issue, and administrators are equipped with a secure, intuitive means of keeping employee messages secure and compliant.

 The quality of the Retain Unified Archiving solution is such that it’s been officially recognized by the Info-Tech Research Group in this year’s Vendor Landscape Report, and given the awards of “Best Overall Value” and “Champion.”